 The CREATE SHADOW statement creates a new shadow.
-The shadow starts duplicating the database right at the moment it is created.
-It is not possible for a user to connect to a shadow.
+The shadow starts duplicating the database

 Like a database, a shadow may be multi-file.
 The number and size of a shadow's files are not related to the number and size of the files of database it is shadowing.